 With these arguments becoming increasingly widespread, many people who are looking for cryptocurrency predictions 2021 believe that BCH is about to become even more popular in the UK.
 The FCA study found that 20% of UK respondents had already heard of Bitcoin Cash.
 Could this figure be set to increase over the coming years?

 First launched in 2011, Litecoin was one of the world’s first altcoins.
 It was designed to be a cheaper and faster alternative to Bitcoin, taking just 2.5 minutes to process a new block as opposed to 10 minutes.
 This speed is partly why it’s remained in the top 5 of our list of 10 most popular cryptocurrencies in the UK, despite ranking 9th in the rest of the world.

 Another benefit to the Litecoin platform is the fact that it can support up to 84 million coins.
 The maximum supply of Bitcoins is ‘just’ 21 million, so Litecoin is a lot more scalable.
 It’s also shown impressive growth in the past.
-While it’s hardly the most bullish crypto (its price sits under $70), it grew more than 8000% in 2017.
+While it’s hardly the most bullish crypto (its price sits around $200), it grew more than 8000% in 2017.
 What’s more, it recently enjoyed new growth earlier this year.

 The release of the role-playing game LiteBringer, which runs on the Litecoin blockchain, has caused the number of Litecoin transactions to surge.
 According to the Litecoin Foundation, transactions tripled in volume in the week following the release, with 75% of all transactions now caused by the game.

 If you’re looking to start cryptocurrency trading in the UK, it could be a smart move to keep track of Litecoin’s performance.
 As it only just makes it onto the list of the top 10 biggest cryptocurrencies in the world, some investors may overlook it — but its recent developments should place it on your radar.